-To his credit, he at least saved his bloopers for when it didn’t really matter, having his bluff called by Jose Pinto in a friendly against Barcelona in 2010.
+At least he saved his bloopers for when it didn’t really matter, having his bluff called by Jose Pinto in a friendly against Barcelona in 2010.

 Like Pirlo, it really hurts us to admit that Totti did not always get things right.
-Similarly, like Piro, he at least got it right when it mattered, with his Panenka against Edwin Van Der Sar helping Italy beat the Netherlands at Euro 2000.
+Similarly, like Pirlo, he at least got it right when it mattered, with his Panenka against Edwin van der Sar helping Italy beat the Netherlands at Euro 2000.

 Oh, Crouchy.
 This was Crouchy at the height of his robot-dancing fame, Crouchy at his ‘but look at his England record’ best, Crouchy at his ‘well maybe we don’t need Wayne Rooney or Michael Owen’ level of heroism.

 Then it was a reminder that England will always be doomed when it comes to penalties.
 He still scored a hat-trick though, and we still absolutely love him.

 Trailing Sir Bobby Charlton’s England goalscoring record by one, Lineker was presented with the perfect opportunity to become his country’s joint-top goalscorer when the Three Lions were awarded a penalty against Brazil in 1992.